The Corporate Transparency Act and Beneficial Ownership Reporting Requirements

 FinCEN has responded to the various decisions in the Texas Top Cop Shop and Smith cases by informing reporting companies on January 24, 2025 that they are not required to file beneficial ownership information and are not subject to liability if they fail to do so while the Smith order remains in force.
 However, FinCEN has also indicated that reporting companies may continue to voluntarily report their beneficial ownership information to FinCEN.

 It is not clear how much time will be allotted to reporting companies to again comply with their CTA reporting requirements if and when the Smith order is overturned, thereby lifting the stay for compliance, or the constitutionality of the CTA is ultimately decided in the Texas Top Cop Shop case and/or other CTA-related cases that are currently pending in other federal courts.
-Please consult with an attorney if you have questions about the impact of this litigation and for advice specific to your situation.

-Original Article (Posted August 20, 2024)
+Original Article Posted August 20, 2024

 As of January 1, 2024, many business entities and some trusts are required to report beneficial ownership information (BOI) to the U.S. government under the new Corporate Transparency Act (CTA).